 Access to gravesites

 In November 1991, Joel Sternfeld and Melinda Hunt began to photograph Hart Island as a hidden American landscape.
 They were granted access to the island, the burials and Riker’s Island inmates over a three year period.
 In 1994, toward the end of their work to produce a book of photographs, Vicki Pavia asked to accompany them to the gravesite of her baby, Denise.

 Twenty years later, women seeking to visit the grave of a child had to request access through an attorney.
 Cameras were banned.
 To assist families in accessing information, locating a gravesite, and visitation, the Hart Island Project began working with volunteer attorneys.
-Freedom of Information Law requests led to changes in city policies and limited access for families.
+Freedom of Information Law requests led to changes in city policies and access for families.